 The Mendocino Land Trust is a local non-profit here in Mendocino County, that helps to protect the public spaces that we love so dearly.
-The Fog Dodger dark roast is our Mendocino Vienna with roasted chestnuts, spice and chocolate notes.
-Learn more Since 2015 we have raised $2,840.73 counting…
+The Fog Dodger dark roast is our Mendocino Vienna with notes of roasted chestnuts, spice and chocolate.
+Learn more Since 2015 we have raised $2,840.73 and counting…

 "Love Fog Dodger!
 It's smooth and well balanced.
 Excellent coffee."
 From Lisa Backer of Del Mar, California on 12/29/2020.

 Using the correct amount of coffee will ensure that your coffee is brewed to strength, without over-extracting or under-extracting the coffee to compensate for an inappropriate dose.
 We recommend 2 grams of coffee for every fluid ounce of water used to brew.
 Weighing coffee is the most accurate way to measure the appropriate dose.
 If a scale is not available, we recommend 2 heaping tablespoons of ground coffee for every 5 ounces of water used to brew.